Surgical Procedures: Colectomy

 What is recovery like?

-Recovery from a colectomy depends on the procedure you have had.
+Recovery from a colectomy depends on the procedure you had.
 How long you need to stay in the hospital depends on the surgery and the time needed for recovery.

 Your care team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.